tanthehack/re-code-report/report.typ

     \
     The reporting system compiles the analysis results, recommendations, and justifications into a comprehensive report.
 This report summarizes the code review process, highlighting the identified issues, suggested improvements, and contextual explanations.
 Users are allowed to accept the suggested changes from this report.
 It serves as a valuable resource for users to understand the code quality concerns and the rationale behind the recommendations.

+    #figure(
+        image("images/system.svg", width: 60%),
+            caption: [The Proposed System Architecture]
+    )

     \

-    The proposed system architecture is designed to streamline the code review process, enhance code quality, and provide users with actionable insights for code improvement.
-By integrating static analysis, deep learning, and user-friendly interfaces, the system aims to offer a comprehensive solution for code review and quality assurance.
+The proposed system architecture consists of three layers.
+The Presentation Layer interfaces with the user, displays data, and handles inputs through a web-based front end built with the React Javascript framework.
+The Application Layer manages application logic, and workflows, featuring controllers for handling HTTP requests, and services for core functionalities like code importing from GitHub, static code analysis, generating recommendations with the Dolphin Mixtral model, and creating detailed analysis reports, alongside data transfer objects for formatting.
+The Integration Layer handles communication with external systems, including repositories for code interactions and API clients for integrating with services like GitHub.
 ])

 #par([